 In addition to advantages, disadvantages and the cost-benefit analysis, technological limitations and time schedules or planning are also included in the business case.
 These parts are considered by many to be just as important.
 They describe the challenges the organization faces.

 The process of business analysis

-It is clear that there are many different forms of business analysis.
+It is clear that there are many different forms of BA.
 It is therefore not possible to describe the process that represents reality in all these forms.
-The IIBA does describe some generally accepted steps in the business analysis process.
+The IIBA does describe some generally accepted steps in the BA process.
 The context in which this process is carried out is different for almost every organization and therefore there will be major differences.